-- must be regarded as indicators of the possibility of significant harm; - justifies the need for careful assessment and discussion with designated lead person; - may require consultation with and / or referral to Children's Services.
+- must be regarded as indicators of the possibility of significant harm - justifies the need for careful assessment and discussion with the Designated Safeguarding Lead - may require consultation with and / or referral to Children's Services.

 The absence of such indicators does not mean that abuse or neglect has not occurred.